adelarsq/vim-emoji-icon-theme/README.md

 # Vim Emoji Icon Theme 🎨

+**Work in progress**

-Add support for icons on Vim and Neovim using emojis.
+This plugin is a extension from [vim-webdevicons](https://github.com/junegunn/vim-plug) adding support for icons as emojis on Vim and Neovim.

-This plugin depends on [vim-emoji](https://github.com/junegunn/vim-emoji) and [vim-webdevicons](https://github.com/junegunn/vim-plug).

-Also the editor will be using Emoji fonts, so one have to be configured.
-A have tested with [iTerm](https://www.iterm2.com) (MacOS) and [Kitty](https://sw.kovidgoyal.net/kitty) (GNU/Linux).

 [NERDTree](https://github.com/preservim/nerdtree) with this plugin using [Ayu](https://github.com/ayu-theme/ayu-vim) colorscheme: